Frequently Asked Questions (FAQ): Optometry License Application

 12. I am not licensed in another state and I did not pass the Treatment and Management of Ocular Disease (TMOD) portion of the NBEO.
 Without passing TMOD, can I become a licensed optometrist in California?

-14. Do you offer assistance obtaining insurance or setting up a practice?
+13. Do you offer assistance obtaining insurance or setting up a practice?

 No, but the California Secretary of State’s Small Business Portal may be useful.
 Professional associations such as the California Optometric Association and educational institutions may also be of assistance.

-15. When will I get my wall certificate and pocket certificate?
+14. When will I get my wall certificate and pocket certificate?

-Once your application has been approved it takes up to 30 calendar days for your wall certificate and pocket certificate to arrive.
-The most common reason for this is that your address of record is incorrect in our system If you have not received your certificates within that time frame, please email an inquiry to optometry@dca.ca.gov.
+Once your application has been approved it can take up to 30 calendar days for your wall certificate and pocket certificate to arrive.
+The most common reason for this is that your address of record is incorrect in our system If you have not received your certificates within that time frame, please email an inquiry to optometrylicensing@dca.ca.gov.

-16. How do I change my address in the system?
+15. How do I change my address in the system?

 Once you have been licensed you can go to the BreEZe website and have it changed there.

-17. I graduated from a non-accredited school/college of optometry in another country as an international graduate.
+16. I graduated from a non-accredited school/college of optometry in another country as an international graduate.
 How can I apply for the National Board of Examiners in Optometry (NBEO) sponsorship?

-18. Applying for Licensure with a Conviction or Past Disciplinary Action?
+17. Applying for Licensure with a Conviction or Past Disciplinary Action?

 Applicants with convictions or disciplinary action on a professional license need to go through some extra steps in the review process when they apply for a license or registration with the Board.
 This does not necessarily mean that they won’t get licensed or registered; many go on to either receive full licensure or registration or are granted a license or registration with certain probationary conditions to ensure public protection.